unrealwork/axibase-collector/jobs/examples/json/github-daily-summary/README.md

 Download GitHub Daily Summary by using [api](https://status.github.com/api).

-The Json Path field contains `${DATE_ITEM}` placeholder so that multiple dates can be queried with one configuration.
+The Json Path field contains the `${DATE_ITEM}` placeholder so that multiple dates can be queried with one configuration.

 ## File